d-morrison/IntroStatActivities/08-inference-2cat_test.rmd

 5. What is the parameter (using a difference in proportion) representing in the context of this problem?
 What notation would be used to represent this parameter?
 \rgs

-6. Write the null and the alternative hypothesis in words.
+6. Write the null and the alternative hypotheses in words.
 \rgs
 \rgs

-7. Write the null and the alternative hypothesis in notation.
+7. Write the null and the alternative hypotheses in notation.
 \rgs

 8. Is it valid to use theory-based methods to analyze these data?